What are the electrical test and tag requirements in a warehouse or factory?

 Can you test and tag factory appliances without turning them off?

-In this case there will be equipment which cannot be switched off, particularly 3 phase equipment.
+In this case, there will be equipment that cannot be switched off, particularly 3 phase equipment.
 These items can be clamp tested, testing the item’s leakage and allowing for its continued operation.

 - Aged wiring and live exposed wires